geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 34. Lynne has just been informed that Nestor Wilke's username has also been potentially compromised.
 Repeat steps 30 through 33 to block Nestor from signing in (and to block anyone else from using his username to sign in).

 35. When you tried to block Nestor's sign in, you should have received an error message indicating **Changes could not be saved**.
 The reason that you received this error is that Nestor is a Global Admin, and Lynne is not.
 Only a Global Admin can block another Global Admin from being able to sign in.
-Lynne will need to ask Holly Spencer to make this change.
+Lynne will need to ask Holly Dickson to make this change.

 36. To verify whether Alex Wilber can sign in, you will attempt to sign in as Alex.
 Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in her **My account** pane, select **Sign out.**

 37. As a best practice, close all your browser tabs except for the **Sign out** tab once you have been signed out.
 On the **Sign out** tab, navigate to **https://portal.office.com**.

 38. In the **Pick an account** window, select **Use another account**.
-In the **Sign in** window, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
+In the **Sign in** window, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).
 In the **Enter password** window, enter the Tenant Password provided by your instructor.  <br/>

 	The **Pick an account** window should appear, and it should display an error message indicating **Your account has been locked.
 Contact your support person to unlock it, then try again.** You have just verified that Alex (or someone who has obtained Alex's username and password) cannot log in.